Return to Home Page

 An Teallach across Loch na Sealga:

-En-route to the 392m top, I stopped for a look in the lochan.
+En-route to the 392m top, I stopped to look in the lochan.
 I also skirted round the highest point of the 392m top.
-As I approached closer to Beinn Dearg Bheag it started to look quite intimidating – seriously steep and craggy.
+As I approached Beinn Dearg Bheag it began to look quite intimidating; seriously steep and craggy.

 An Teallach:

-I started ascending a wet grassy gully.
-I could see no human footprints only deer tracks and soon began to question if I was on the correct route.
-I wasn't happy so I descended back to the base and instead made my way up the crags.
-The scrambling didn't last long and the ascent became much easier.
-I was overtaken by a couple who had biked in from Gruinard and we met again at various points throughout the day.
+I started my ascent via a wet grassy gully.
+I could see no human footprints only deer tracks and soon began to question if I was on the best line.
+I wasn't happy so I descended back to the base and instead began to make my way up the crags.
+The scrambling didn't last long and soon the ascent became much easier.
+During the ascent I was overtaken by a couple who had biked in from Gruinard.
+We met again at various points throughout the day.

 Ascent of Beinn Dearg Bheag: